lsferreira42/caronte/README.md

 # Caronte
-A log aggregator, parser and forwarder written in GO
+A log aggregator, parser and forwarder written in python 3.